Prime Minister Imran chosen by Allah Almighty to change the fate of nations: Haleem | ExBulletin

 Prime Minister Imran chosen by Allah Almighty to change the fate of nations: Haleem

-ISLAMABAD, July 10 (APP): Sindh Haleem Assembly opposition leader Adil Sheikh said on Saturday that Imran Khan was chosen as Prime Minister of Pakistan by Almighty Allah and elected by 220 million people to change the fate of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News – July 10, 2021): Sindh Assembly opposition leader Haleem Adil Sheikh said on Saturday that Imran Khan was chosen as Prime Minister of Pakistan by Almighty Allah and elected by 220 million people to change the destiny of the country.

-Flanked by Senator Saifullah Abro, he said that Nawaz Sharif, Shehbaz Sharif and Maryam Safdar were infected with corruption and rejected by the Pakistani people, while Bilawal Zardari defected.
+Flanked by Senator Saifullah Abro, he declared that Nawaz Sharif, Shehbaz Sharif and Maryam Safdar were infected with corruption and rejected by the Pakistani people, while Bilawal Zardari was “flawed”.

-He said the prime minister’s efforts for Kashmiris were not only recognized by local media, but also by international media including TRT World (Turkish public broadcaster), Al-Jazeera and others.
+He said the prime minister’s efforts for Kashmiris were not only recognized by local but also international media including TRT World (Turkish public broadcaster), Al-Jazeera and others.

 It was Nawaz Sharif, who being prime minister, preferred to meet his business partner Sajjan Jindal and refused to have an audience with the Kashmiri Hurriyat leadership.

-He said Nawaz Sharif’s heinous face was fully on display as he walked side by side with Narendara Modi on a red carpet at a time when the roads of Kashmir were strewn with the blood of Kashmiris.
+He said Nawaz Sharif’s “obnoxious” face was on full display as he walked side by side with Narendara Modi on a red carpet at a time when the roads of Kashmir were strewn with Kashmiri blood.

 Haleem Adil said the leaders of both parties, including the PPP and PML-N, never made their voices heard against Indian state terrorism in illegally occupied Indian Jammu and Kashmir (IIOJK).